a-user-handle/persons-of-interest/README.md

 # -------- WIP --------
 # Persons of Interest
-A simple API for finding persons of interest as well as known associates
+A simple application for finding persons of interest as well as known associates

 ## 1) Setup / Installation
 Create venv: